Josefa Ortiz de Domínguez: War of Independence

 The overthrow of King Ferdinand VII of Spain as a result of the Peninsular War in Spain suddenly increased the prospect of independence for the Spanish colonies in the Americas.
-The meetings in Ortiz de Domínguez's house became the official location of the revolutionary conspiracy and much of the insurgent planning was carried out there, including gathering weapons and supplies and storing them in various houses.
-The beginning of the revolution was planned for 8 December 1810.
+The meetings in Ortiz de Domínguez's house became a meeting place for the revolutionary conspiracy under the guise of a literary group, and much of the insurgent planning was carried out there, including gathering weapons and supplies and storing them in various houses.
+The beginning of the independence uprising was planned for 8 December 1810.
 However, on 13 September, the conspirators were betrayed by a supporter, who informed the Spanish colonial authorities about rebel activities in Querétaro.
 The colonial authorities, unaware of Domínguez's wife's allegiance, asked the Corregidor to conduct a search in the town in order to apprehend the rebel leaders.
 He imprisoned his wife Ortiz de Domínguez in her room to prevent her from exchanging information with her fellow conspirators.

-The rebels had a large following, and Ortiz de Domínguez eventually managed to get a warning out through the town mayor, Don Juan Ignacio Pérez.
+The rebels had a large following, and Ortiz de Domínguez eventually managed to get a warning out through the alcaide (warden of the royal jail of Santiago de Querétaro) Ignacio Pérez Álvarez.
+The traditional story is that Ortiz de Domínguez alerted Pérez, who lived on the floor below her, by striking the floor repeatedly with her shoe.
+However, historians have reported that the alert was actually given by striking a wall separating their residences.
 The news allowed the leaders of the conspiracy to abandon the town and prompted Miguel Hidalgo y Costilla to declare war against the Spanish colonial authorities earlier than expected.
 He gave a speech to his followers known as Grito de Dolores ("Cry of Dolores"), in the early morning of 16 September 1810, an event that signaled the start of the Mexican War of Independence.

 Eventually, the role of Ortiz de Domínguez and her husband played in the conspiracy was uncovered.
 They were imprisoned separately.
 She was sent to the monastery of Santa Clara, in Querétaro, and then to Mexico City to stand trial.
 Despite her husband's efforts as her lawyer, she was found guilty and placed in reclusion in the monastery of Santa Teresa.
 Due to her rebellious character, she was soon transferred to the convent of Santa Catalina de Sena.
 Ortiz de Domínguez was released in 1817, under an oath that she would refrain from supporting the rebellion.